The effects of a Special Disability Trust

 In addition to the reporting and audit requirements as set out in the trust deed, it is recommended you talk with the Australian Taxation Office first to find out what your tax liability will be.Back to top

 You are required to tell us within 14 days (28 days if you receive remote area allowance) of changes to your circumstances that might affect the rate of income support pension you receive or your eligibility to receive that pension.
-In relation to special disability trusts, you need to tell us if:
+In relation to Special Disability Trusts, you need to tell us if any of the following occur:

 - the beneficiary dies.